jalessandrelli/jalessandrelli.github.io/press.md

 …\[W\]e can consider the identity manipulation in [*Erik Satie Watusies His Way Into Sound*](http://www.ravennapress.com/books/title.php?tid=10029) a love letter between two artists.
 Of course, “We love those best who we fleetingly / recognize and can just as quickly forget”, so it should come as no surprise that after recognizing Satie in himself and himself in Satie, Alessandrelli demands that we “Forget forget Erik Satie.”
 Once we forget him, he “is nowhere / to be found,” but we can take comfort in the fact that “Someone we can’t remember // once played such haunting music / on a broken piano // he dreamed was an” author writing poems about Erik Satie and what it means to be Jeff Alessandrelli.—[HTML Giant](http://htmlgiant.com/reviews/erik-satie-watusies-his-way-into-sound/)

-Satie’s compositions transmit the sensation of speaking, and these poems are a great letter inside that speech, a musical philology, speech wrested from rests.—Arda Collins
+"Satie’s compositions transmit the sensation of speaking, and these poems are a great letter inside that speech, a musical philology, speech wrested from rests."—Arda Collins

 ##### For *DON'T LET ME FORGET TO FEED THE SHARKS* (Chapbook published by Poor Claudia in 2012):